imzqqq/chat/website/spec/content/client-server-api/modules/third_party_networks.md

 ---
 type: module
-weight: 270
 ---

 ### Third Party Networks

 Application services can provide access to third party networks via bridging.
-This allows Chat users to communicate with users on other communication platforms, with messages ferried back and forth by the application service.
+This allows Matrix users to communicate with users on other communication platforms, with messages ferried back and forth by the application service.
 A single application service may bridge multiple third party networks, and many individual locations within those networks.
-A single third party network location may be bridged to multiple Chat rooms.
+A single third party network location may be bridged to multiple Matrix rooms.

 #### Third Party Lookups